adooravani22-cyber/Food-Delivery-SDLC-Case-Study/README.md

 This repository includes the complete project documentation submitted as part of the B.Tech – Information Science and Engineering curriculum at NMAM Institute of Technology, Nitte.
 The project analyzes the suitability of,Waterfall Model,Incremental Development Model,Spiral Model for building a secure and scalable Banking and Online Transaction System.

+# Repository Overview
+This repository includes the complete project documentation submitted as part of the B.Tech – Information Science and Engineering curriculum.

 # Repository Structure

 Assignment Report (Final Submission)
 Contains the complete and finalized version of the assignment including:
 Abstract,Problem Statement,Case Study Analysis,Comparative Study of SDLC Models,Functional & Non-Functional Requirements,Validation Strategy,Risk Analysis,Final Recommendation

+# Final Report:
+Contains the revised and finalized version of the project after incorporating improvements in requirement analysis, SDLC model comparison, and overall documentation quality.
+This version is intended for final evaluation and submission. (finalreport_nnm24is047.docx)

 # Files Included
 finalreport_nnm24is047.docx – Final assignment report